mlynch/mlynch.github.com/_posts/2014-11-02-new-kind-of-startup.markdown

 But this isn't a rant about VCs.
 We have some [great ones](http://arthurventures.com/) who have been immensely helpful to us.
 Rather, I am fascinated by bootstrapping because it shows a tear in the fabric of startup culture mythos.
 -->

-Some of the [best](http://basecamp.com/) [bootstrapped](http://atlassian.com/) [companies](http://mailchimp.com/) have defined all odds to create immense value through non-institutional capital means.
+Some of the [best](http://basecamp.com/) [bootstrapped](http://atlassian.com/) [companies](http://mailchimp.com/) have defied all odds to create immense value through non-institutional capital means.
 Some of them raised money later, yes, but achieved far more than most startups do without raising a cent.

 <!--